 Making chili plants hotter

-To make existing chillies sharper, you can use a few tricks.
+To make existing chilies sharper, you can use a few tricks.
 Actually, the sharpness is essentially determined by the type of chili.
-Since the degree of sharpness is a decisive criterion in the selection of chillies, the Scoville value can usually be found on the Internet or on the seed package.
+Since the degree of sharpness is a decisive criterion in the selection of chilies, the Scoville value can usually be found on the Internet or on the seed package.

-Natural the sharpness of the chillies is influenced by the time of harvest, the nutrients and the amount of sun.
+Natural the sharpness of the chilies is influenced by the time of harvest, the nutrients and the amount of sun.

-Ripe pods are sharper with the same chilli.
-Many chillies turn red, some remain yellow or orange.
-If the chilli ripens longer, more capsaicin can be produced.
+Ripe pods are sharper with the same chili.
+Many chilies turn red, some remain yellow or orange.
+If the chili ripens longer, more capsaicin can be produced.
 With overripe fruits, however, the content sings again.
 Caution: a green Trinidad Scorpion burns more devilishly than a red Cayenne.

-Capsaicin has its highest concentration in the chilli pepper of the seeds.
-The alkaloid is formed, which irritates pain receptors in humans and mammals in order to protect their seeds.
+Capsaicin has its highest concentration in the chili pepper of the seeds.
+The alkaloid is formed, which irritates pain receptors in humans and mammals to protect their seeds.
 Birds, on the other hand, do not perceive capsaicin.
-In the course of evolution, chillies have decided to have their seeds spread by birds.
+During evolution, chilies have decided to have their seeds spread by birds.
 This successful concept of propagation and distribution bears the scientific name ornithochorie.